abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 }
 ```

-* Added the `GetBooks` action that uses the `BookService` defined above to get the books and patch the state.
+* We added the `GetBooks` action that retrieves the books data via `BooksService` and patches the state.

-> NGXS requires to return the observable without subscribing it, as done in this sample (in the get function).
+* `NGXS` requires to return the observable without subscribing it in the get function.

 #### BookListComponent

-Modify the `book-list.component.ts` as shown below:
+Open the `book-list.component.ts` file in `app\books\book-list` folder and replace the content as below:

 ```js
 import { Component, OnInit } from '@angular/core';